Page last updated: 25 July 2016

 The cause of Guillain–Barré cannot always be determined, but it is often preceded by an infection (such as HIV, dengue, or influenza) and less often by immunisation, surgery or trauma.

-What are the risks for visitors and athletes?
+What are the risks regarding the Rio Olympics and Paralympics?

-The Rio 2016 Olympics (5–21 August 2016) and the Paralympics Games (7–18 September 2016) will take place during Brazil’s winter when the cooler, drier weather will reduce mosquito populations and significantly lower the risk of infection for visitors.
+The Rio 2016 Olympics (5–21 August 2016) and the Paralympics Games (7–18 September 2016) will take place during Brazil’s winter.
+The cooler, drier weather will reduce mosquito populations and significantly lower the risk of infection for visitors.
+Although the probability of being bitten by an infected mosquito is expected to be low during the events, the risk of infection cannot be excluded.
+Travellers may become infected and then return to regions of the EU where Aedes vectors are active.
+ECDC is continuously monitoring the situation regarding the Olympic and Paralympic games.